ID Tech Camps: Alexa Café

 Attracting girls to iD Tech Camp programs was cited as a challenge in 2002.
 In 2014, 15% of iD Tech Camps’ 36,000 students were girls.
 The company test-ran a girls-only camp program, Alexa Café, in the Bay Area in 2014 and expanded it to nine locations in 2015.

-Susan Wojcicki (CEO of YouTube) was an early advocate for Alexa Café.
+Susan Wojcicki (former CEO of YouTube) was an early advocate for Alexa Café.
 The mission of Alexa Café is to "fight and decrease the gender gap in the tech industry one camp at a time."

 In Alexa Café’s second year at the University of Washington in 2016, Lynn (a UW alum) and Howard Behar (retired Starbucks president) sponsored the local program, offering scholarships to 40 girls in the Tacoma and Highline school districts.

 In 2017, the Girl Scouts coordinated with iD Tech Camps to bring Alexa Café to Southern Nevada.

 Girls are now 25% of iD Tech Camp attendees.